 Another book I would recommend is The Hero’s Journey or The Hero with a Thousand Faces by Joseph Campbell.
 Both are great for helping to understand story and character archetypes, which will play a role in your writing, whether you like it or not.

 There are other theories on story, Campbell’s is just the classic text that influenced big hits such as Star Wars, The Matrix, The Lion King, etc.

 The Screenwriter’s Bible by David Trottier is another book that everyone and his mum have read in preparation for writing a script.

-If you’re writing a romantic comedy or any other genre, you’ll naturally want to hone in on that and become more knowledgable about that, as well as film generally.
-Take an afternoon off to watch Love Actually, go on, I dare you.
+If you’re writing a romantic comedy or any other genre, you’ll naturally want to hone in on that and become more knowledgeable about that, as well as film generally.
+Take an afternoon off to watch Love, go on, I dare you.

 Read for your appropriate field or subject of interest.

 Go on a course led by a professional screenwriter and take what you can from their pool of knowledge.